-It was only 43 years ago, in 1972, that these arms were granted to Chipping Campden.
-The then Town Clerk, Frank Holland, set down all the indications of the past and present history of the Town and these were amalgamated to produce the arms granted.
+It was only in 1972 that these arms were granted to Chipping Campden.
+Frank Holland, then Town Clerk, set down all the indications of the past and present history of the Town and these were amalgamated to produce the arms granted.

 The official description reads as follows: